Esri/arcgis-experience-builder-sdk-resources/samples/widgets/message-subscriber/README.md

 ```

-Within `query-action.tsx`, create a class extends the `AbstractMessageAction` class.
+Within `query-action.tsx`, create a class to extend the `AbstractMessageAction` class.
 Then set the URI of the action setting component through the `getSettingComponentUri` method.
 Use the `filterMessageType` method to filter out actions that are not relevant to this widget.
 The `onExecute` method is called when the action is triggered.
 ```javascript
 export default class QueryAction extends AbstractMessageAction{
   filterMessageType(messageType: MessageType, messageWidgetId?: string): boolean{